Publication

 In all cases, you must provide appropriate evidence to support the request.

 3.2.
 Mitigating circumstances should be requested through the Mitigating Circumstances Policy in the first instance.
-For the purposes of this policy, significant mitigating circumstances are defined as situations where there is new evidence of mitigating circumstances which for good reason was not known to the Board of Examiners or Ratification Board at the time its decision was taken.
+For the purposes of this policy, significant mitigating circumstances are defined as situations where there is new evidence of mitigating circumstances which for good reason was not known to the Ratification Board at the time its decision was taken.

 3.3.
 You must explain what these mitigating circumstances were and what their impact was in relation to the assessment.
 You must also show that it was not reasonably practicable for you to make known these circumstances via the Mitigating Circumstances Policy at the time the assessment was undertaken.